-If you suffer with Thyroid dysfunction and therefore low energy levels regulating your blood sugar by avoiding refined sugar, large portion sizes of carbohydrates avoiding processed food can really help to improve your energy levels in general.
+If you suffer with Thyroid dysfunction and therefore low energy levels, regulating your blood sugar by avoiding refined sugar, large portion sizes of carbohydrates and processed food can also really help to improve your energy levels in general.

 Removing Wheat, Gluten and Dairy

 Removing food groups from your diet is quite controversial.